SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_9/task_9.2.md

 1. Using weighted nearest neighbour classification: here we assign each instance a weight depending on its proximity to the instance we are trying to classify.
 The weight assigned to each point is inversely proportional to its distance from the instance we are trying to classify, i.e. the nearer a point is the greater its weight.
 2. Time based emphasis: here each neighbour is given weights depending on how recently it was added to the dataset, so we give more recent instances greater weights than older instances when trying to classify an instance.

+### Part C

+We can modify a KNN classifier that was using majority voting to classify categorical values to a regressor by using weights.
+In this scenario we would calculate the distances of the k-nearest neighbours to the instance we are trying to classify then we would take the average of all the distances.
+In case we use weights we may take a weighted average and then this would be the predicted value of the instance to be used in regression.